Geography of Norway: Temperature

-Biological diversity
+Hazards and natural disasters

+European windstorms with hurricane-strength winds along the coast and in the mountains are not uncommon.
+Avalanches on steep slopes, especially in the northern part of the country and in mountain areas.
+Landslides have been fatal, mostly in areas with soil rich in marine clay, as in lowland areas near Trondheimsfjord.
+Tsunamis have killed people; usually caused by parts of mountains (rockslide) falling into fjords or lakes.
+This happened 1905 in Loen in Stryn Municipality when parts of Ramnefjell fell into Loenvatnet lake, causing a 40 m tsunami which killed 61 people.
+It happened again in the same place in 1936, this time with 73 victims.
+40 people were killed in Tafjord in Norddal Municipality in 1934.

+Fauna

 Due to the large latitudinal range of the country and its varied topography and climate, Norway has a higher number of habitats than almost any other European country.
 There are approximately 60,000 species of plant and animal life in Norway and adjacent waters.
 The Norwegian Shelf large marine ecosystem is considered highly productive.
 The total number of species include 16,000 species of insects (probably 4,000 more species yet to be described), 20,000 species of algae, 1,800 species of lichen, 1,050 species of mosses, 2,800 species of vascular plants, up to 7,000 species of fungi, 450 species of birds (250 species nesting in Norway), 90 species of mammals, 45 species of freshwater fish, 150 species of saltwater fish, 1,000 species of freshwater invertebrates and 3,500 species of saltwater invertebrates.
 About 40,000 of these species have been scientifically described.
 In the summer of 2010, scientific exploration in Finnmark discovered 126 species of insects new to Norway, of which 54 species were new to science.

 The 2006 IUCN Red List names 3,886 Norwegian species as endangered, 17 of which, such as the European beaver, are listed because they are endangered globally, even if the population in Norway is not seen as endangered.
 There are 430 species of fungi on the red list, many of these are closely associated with the small remaining areas of old-growth forests.
 There are also 90 species of birds on the list and 25 species of mammals.
 As of 2006, 1,988 current species are listed as endangered or vulnerable, of which 939 are listed as vulnerable, 734 as endangered, and 285 as critically endangered in Norway, among them the gray wolf, the Arctic fox (healthy population on Svalbard), and the pool frog.

 The largest predator in Norwegian waters is the sperm whale, and the largest fish is the basking shark.
 The largest predator on land is the polar bear, while the brown bear is the largest predator on the Norwegian mainland, where the common moose is the largest animal.